alkampfergit/personal-blog/codewrecks/content/post/old/2010/05/first-visual-studio-2010-addin.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image_thumb18.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image18.png)

 Choosing the Visual Studio Add-in a Wizard helps you to decide the type of the addin.The wizard asks for the language to use, and some information, like if the addin should be loaded at startup and if it must be listed under the tools menu.
-After you created the project you can go to project properties and verify that, in the debug pane, the project is setup to start devenv.exe as â€œstart External Programâ€
+After you created the project you can go to project properties and verify that, in the debug pane, the project is setup to start devenv.exe as *start External Program*

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image_thumb19.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image19.png)